X-rayLaser/TorchAssistant/README.md

 You can install PyTorch and Torchvision together from [here](https://pytorch.org/get-started/locally/).
-And you install TorchMetrics from [here](https://torchmetrics.readthedocs.io/en/stable/pages/quickstart.html).
+And you can install TorchMetrics from [here](https://torchmetrics.readthedocs.io/en/stable/pages/quickstart.html).

 # Installation